Carter Page coordinated Russia trip with top Trump campaign officials

 Page also acknowledged that he had been aware that another volunteer campaign adviser, George Papadopoulos, had been meeting with a professor with links to the Kremlin, according to the committee's ranking Democrat, Rep. Adam Schiff, D-Calif.

-Both men served on a campaign foreign policy advisory committee under the supervision of then-Sen. Jeff Sessions, who is now the attorney general.
+Both men served on a campaign foreign policy advisory committee under the supervision of Jeff Sessions, who was then a senator and is now the attorney general.
 Page testified he told Sessions about the July 2016 Moscow trip, it has been previously reported.

 Sessions "advised nothing" when Page told him about his plans to travel to Russia, Page said in the transcript.